• Home

 AI marketing FAQ

 AI is complex and expensive.
+And it very well should be seeing as it now drives our cars, produces our art, does our marketing, and keeps our kids occupied for five-minute periods throughout the day.
 Here are some common questions marketing leadership may have when deciding whether and how to implement it in their processes.

 How is AI used in marketing?